 Élodie provided inmates with administrative support to piece together and organize their legal files and petitions, including a clemency petition in connection with a wrongful conviction.
 She also launched Dylan’s Hurricane, a website to collect stories of wrongfully imprisoned and bring awareness on those miscarriages of justice.

-Sigrid is a member of a couple of anti-death penalty organizations.
-She volunteered for 2 years as a teacher in a penitentiary that combined a jail and a prison to help inmates get their high school diploma.
+Sigrid is the Board Secretary of the Northeast Florida Chapter of ACLU, and a member of a couple of anti-death penalty organizations.
+She hosted Real Talks for the non-profit Florida Cares to inform families of incarcerated on prison reform and how to advocate for their loved ones.
+She previously volunteer for 2 years as a teacher in a penitentiary that combined a jail and a prison to help inmates get their high school diploma.
 She also held a weekly workshop to teach them basic computer skills.

 Greeting Cards for Florida Death Row Inmates

 Inmates have people they love and care about on the outside, and mail being so important to them, they naturally want to celebrate their loved ones’ life events with greeting cards.

 Wire of Hope is collecting greeting cards for them, so when they’ll need some, they can send us a request.
 Unfortunately, Florida Death Row inmates – like most Death Row inmates – are not able to work and support themselves, and they can’t always afford to buy cards from the canteen.